gofireflyio/ps-firefly-azure-onboarding/README.md

 - `Security Reader` to fetch Azure Security Center resources
-- `Billing Reader` to provide cost optimization recommendations To opt-out of cost optimization set `$enableCostOptimization=false` To opt-out of  zzure Security Center resources set `$enableSecurityCenterResources=false`
+- `Billing Reader` to provide cost optimization recommendations To opt-out of cost optimization set `$enableCostOptimization=false` To opt-out of  azure Security Center resources set `$enableSecurityCenterResources=false`

 Also, a custom role with the following permissions is attached: